Indian Coconut Shrimp Curry Recipe (Coconut Curry Shrimp)

 Notes

 This curry can be refrigerated in an airtight container for up to 3 days.
 It is not freezer-friendly!
-While thawing, coconut milk will split and spoil the texture of the curry.
+While thawing, coconut milk will split and ruin the curry’s texture.

 Nutrition